 Significantly overweight individuals who undergo gastric bypass surgery will typically lose at least 60% of their excess body weight in the following 1-2 years.
 Unfortunately, neither diet nor exercise will eliminate the loose and saggy skin that has been stretched over time.
 A body lift is a series of surgeries that can remove excess skin and leave your figure looking more firm and toned.
 While an arm lift, breast lift, and facelift may be recommended following massive weight loss, a body lift typically involves procedures for the lower body such as a thigh lift, buttock lift, and abdominoplasty or liposuction.
-Reno residents and those of the surrounding areas who receive a body lift at our facility may need to undergo the various procedures at staged intervals to keep operating times within a safe range.
+Individuals who receive a body lift at our facility may need to undergo the various procedures at staged intervals to keep operating times within a safe range.
 Recovery time will vary based on the extent of your treatment.

 Abdominoplasty After Weight Loss